Hendrikv1990/angular-product-finder/README.md

-## Shoepassion Product Finder - Front
+## Product Finder - Front

-Client code for shoepassion's product finder.
+Client code for the product finder.

 In the long run it should become a global solution for all companies by allowing each one to tweak some HTML templates and CSS.